otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 data and will start from the cleaned samples stage.
 Inside the opt directory, create six additional directories: ```M2```, ```M3```, ```M4``` and ```M5```.

    • Copy the dataset below in the ```samples``` directory: ```/nesi/project/nesi02659/source_data/denovo/oregon_stickleback.tar```

    • Extract it.
-The unarchived dataset contains 30 stickleback samples, and we will use 3  of them in this first part of the exercise as we will run an optimisation: cs_1335.01,  pcr_1211.04, stl_1274.33,  Stickleback populations sampled from Oregon, USA.
+The unarchived dataset contains 30 stickleback samples, and we will use 3  of them in this first part of the exercise as we will run an optimisation: cs_1335.01,  pcr_1211.04, stl_1274.33.
 It is asubet of Catchen, et al., [2013](https://onlinelibrary.wiley.com/doi/10.1111/mec.12330).

 2. We will run the Stacks’ ```denovo_map.pl``` pipeline program, each time changing the value for
 ```M```.
 This program will run ustacks, cstacks, and sstacks on the individuals in our